UST-QuAntiL/qhana-docker/docs/quickstart.md

 1. Download the experiment {download}`Tutorial.zip <experiments/Tutorial.zip>`.
 2. Go to the experiments overview page.
 3. Click on "import" and select the downloaded file from 1.
-4. Optionally rename the imported experiment, if you already have a "Tutarial" experiment.
+4. Optionally rename the imported experiment, if you already have a "Tutorial" experiment.
 ```